pragmaticpat/yagu/readme.md

 - [x] Grab contributor images
 - [ ] Allow for a list of repos
 - [ ] Dynamically compute for collage layout
+- [ ] Grab startgazer count for a particular interval